Mexico City Metro overpass collapse: Metro system

-The Sistema de Transporte Colectivo (STC) operates the Mexico City Metro, one of the world's busiest urban transportation systems, which served approximately 4.5 million passengers daily in 2019, and the second-largest metro system in North America in 2021.
+The Sistema de Transporte Colectivo (STC) operates the Mexico City Metro, one of the world's busiest urban transportation systems, which served approximately 4.5 million passengers daily in 2019.
+It was the second-largest metro system in North America in 2021.

-Deterioration within the rail system resulted in multiple accidents and incidents, including a collision between two trains at Tacubaya metro station in March 2020, a railway coupler breaking while a train was operating near Misterios metro station the following month, a fire in the Metro's downtown headquarters in January 2021 that resulted in the death of a police officer, hospitalized thirty people, temporarily shut down six subway lines for several days, and a reported fire on metro tracks in April 2021.
+Deterioration within the rail system resulted in multiple accidents and incidents, including a collision between two trains at Tacubaya metro station in March 2020, a railway coupler breaking while a train was operating near Misterios metro station the following month, a fire in the Metro's downtown headquarters in January 2021 that resulted in the death of a police officer, hospitalized 30 people, temporarily shut down six subway lines for several days, and a reported fire on metro tracks in April 2021.

 In December 2018, the recently appointed head of government of Mexico City, Claudia Sheinbaum, designated Florencia Serranía as the general director of the STC.
 Serranía had previously held the same position from 2004 to 2006 during the governorship of Andrés Manuel López Obrador, who was president of Mexico at the time of the collapse.
 From 2020 to April 2021, the position of STC deputy director-general of maintenance was vacant, and Serranía assumed management of that role.